ak9999/vision_hw2/README.txt

 II.
 Bugs Encountered
 	- When running p2 on a binary image, some objects are almost as dark as the background.
+		Attempted solution: After first and second pass, I do a third pass changing all the background (0) pixels to (255).
+The image's grayscale level is changed to the std::min(255, label) in the case that label is larger than 255.

 This does not seem to have any effect on the output.